 The investment strategy is based on longevity and broad diversification.
 It has a balanced investment portfolio.
-About half of the assets are invested in interest-bearing and credit investments, with 32 per cent invested in shares and private equity investments, around 13 per cent in real estate and real estate funds and the remainder in hedge funds, gold and commodities.
+Around half of the assets are invested in interest rate and credit investments, 32 percent are invested in shares and private equity, around 13 percent are invested in real estate and real estate funds, and the remainder is invested in other alternative investments.
 With this strategy, Suva achieves adequate return on the long-term average.
 Low-risk, fixed-interest capital investments alone would not meet the return requirements.

 To compensate for significant fluctuations in value on capital investments, in good years Suva increases fluctuation reserves.
 In bad years it releases them again.